 Support Payments when in a crisisTOP

 Crisis Payments: a one off payment available if you are in severe financial hardship because you have experienced an extreme circumstance, including family and domestic violence.
 Important: you must apply for or register your intent to claim within 7 days of the event that led you to claim, for example the day you decided to leave home, or you decided not to have your partner home.
 You will also be referred to a social worker to provide short-term counselling and refer you to other services as needed.
-Find more information at the Crisis Payments section of the Department of Human Services website.
+Find more information at the Crisis Payments section of the Services Australia website.

-Special Benefits: A payment if you're in severe financial hardship and are not eligible for other income support from Centrelink.
+Special Benefits: A payment if you’re in severe financial hardship and are not eligible for other income support from Centrelink.
 This payment is usually available for non-Australian citizens who are permanent residents or hold an approved visa.
-You can claim this payment for yourself OR for a child if you have custody and can't get any income or family support payments because you are not a permanent resident and your child is an Australian citizen or permanent resident.
-Find out more information at the Special Benefits section of the Department of Human Services website.
+You can claim this payment for yourself OR for a child if you have custody and can’t get any income or family support payments because you are not a permanent resident and your child is an Australian citizen or permanent resident.
+Find out more information at the Special Benefits section of the Services Australia website.